Richard F. Caris Charitable Trust II Sponsors Regeneron ISEF 2024 Society of Science

 In bringing force monitoring to the green hydrogen production industry, Interface may be catching a tiger by the tail, as the sector is growing rapidly and expanding globally, and in many cases is being led by start-ups that are continually looking to improve and optimize their production processes to become more competitive and gain a better return on their investments in electrolyzers and other equipment.

-The exciting thing is just this, this whole market is still in its infancy,” Peters said.
+The exciting thing is just this: this whole market is still in its infancy,” Peters said.
 “These companies are really just figuring out where they’re going to take this.
-The functionality is there, the capabilities there, and now, it’s a matter of bringing optimization into it and making production more scalable.”
+The functionality is there, the capabilities are there, and now, it’s a matter of bringing optimization into it and making production more scalable.”

 How can sensors help an electrolyzer provide green hydrogen?